sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 ## Cleanup

+**Objective**: Remove all resources created by this guidance to avoid ongoing charges.

 1. **Delete Amplify app**
-   - From AWS Amplify Console, delete the app.
+   - From Amazon Amplify Console, delete the app

 2. **Delete Cognito pools**
-   - Remove both User and Identity Pools.
+   - Remove both User and Identity Pools

 3. **Delete Bedrock Agent**
-   - Navigate to the Bedrock console and delete the created agent.
+   - Navigate to the Amazon Bedrock console and delete the created agent

-4. **Optional:** Delete associated IAM roles and policies.
+4. **Optional:** Delete associated IAM roles and policies

+**Success Criteria**: All resources are successfully removed and no longer incurring charges.

 ## FAQ, Known Issues, Additional Considerations, and Limitations

 ### Known Issues

-- Some browsers may block third-party cookies, which may affect login behavior.
+- Some browsers may block third-party cookies, which may affect login behavior

+### Troubleshooting

+1. **Authentication Issues**:
+   - Verify that your Cognito User Pool is correctly configured
+   - Check browser console for CORS-related errors

+2. **Agent Not Responding**:
+   - Confirm that your Bedrock Agent has the necessary permissions
+   - Verify that the Agent ID is correctly entered in the configuration

+3. **Deployment Failures**:
+   - Check Amplify build logs for any errors
+   - Ensure all dependencies are correctly specified in package.json

 ### Additional Considerations

-- Amazon Bedrock requests are charged per token.
+- Amazon Bedrock requests are charged per token
+- Consider implementing rate limiting for production deployments
+- For high-traffic applications, evaluate scaling options for Cognito

 For issues or feature requests, please use the [GitHub Issues tab](https://github.com/aws-samples/browser-client-bedrock-agents/issues).

 ## Revisions

-- **v1.0.0** – Initial release with Bedrock Agent integration and Amplify deployment support.
+- **v1.0.0** – Initial release with Bedrock Agent integration and Amplify deployment support

 ## Notices